The next logical step was BGA accreditation

 The impact

-Discover Business Graduates Association case studies
+Discover BGA accreditation case studies

 The next logical step was BGA accreditation

-December 2021 ‘JSBE has a long history in promoting sustainability.
+DECEMBER 2021 ‘JSBE has a long history in promoting sustainability.
 Therefore, BGA accreditation was a logical next step in work.
 Learning from the accreditation results,

 Improving strategic alignment, enhancing leverage, and fulfilling the needs of a broader range of stakeholders